 There will be two zones of venues.
 The Heritage Zone located within the central business area of Tokyo has seven sports venues.
 It is the same zone from the 1964 summer Olympics.
 The other venues are in Tokyo Base Zone that excellently located in the vicinity of Tokyo Bay, southeast of the Olympic Village will cater to 15 games.

 After demolishing the National Stadium in Shinjuku which was used for the 1964 Olympics, a new stadium is being built until the expected due date.
 This stadium is to be used for the opening and closing ceremonies as well as being the venue for the track and field, Paralympics and football events.

 The Japan Sports Council announced Kuma and the Taisei Corporation to design and construct the said facility.
 The reconstruction of the new stadium began in October 2016 and expected to be completed by November 2019.
 Afterward, it will be handed over to the International Olympics Committee for some preparations and test events.
 Having a new name as The New National Stadium with the capacity ranges from 68,000 to 80,000 seats.

 Aside from the National Stadium, eleven new venues are being constructed.
 As a result, the total cost for the construction of the venues could exceed 25 billion US dollars.

 In order to control the heat, they able to come up with these impressive designs, the ‘mist-spraying’ and the ‘heat-blocking technology.’
-The heat-blocking technology such as the solar heat-blocking pavements reflect the ultraviolet rays and heat which help reduce the temperature up to eight degrees Celcius.
+The heat-blocking technology such as the solar heat-blocking pavements reflects the ultraviolet rays and heat which help reduce the temperature up to eight degrees Celsius.
 And nano-sized particle spray forming a misty shower to provide relief from the dry summer weather.

 Besides those heat-control ways, some events are scheduled in the early morning like Marathon to avoid athletes being exposed directly to the sunlight.